Lymphoma - Non-Hodgkin - Childhood: Diagnosis

 Imaging tests

-To determine where the cancer is and whether it has spread, the doctor may use the following imaging tests:
+To determine where the cancer is and whether it has spread, the doctor may use the following imaging tests.
+Imaging tests show pictures of the inside of the body.

 • X-ray.
-An x-ray is a way to create a picture of the tissues and organs inside of the body using a small amount of radiation.
+An x-ray creates a picture of the tissues and organs inside of the body using a small amount of radiation.
 A chest x-ray is the most common type of x-ray taken for diagnosing NHL.

 • Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Usually, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 • Bone scan.
-A bone scan uses a radioactive tracer to look at the inside of the bones.
+A bone scan looks at the inside of the bones using a radioactive tracer.
 The amount of radiation in the tracer is too low to be harmful.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears lighter to the camera, and areas of injury, such as those caused by cancer, stand out on the image.

 • Positron emission tomography (PET) or PET-CT scan.
+A PET scan creates pictures of organs and tissues inside the body.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
-But you may hear your doctor refer to this procedure just as a PET scan.
-A PET scan is a way to create pictures of organs and tissues inside the body.
+But you may hear your child's doctor refer to this procedure just as a PET scan.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.

 The information from PET scans is often used with the information from a CT scan, MRI, and physical examination to find out if cancer is in tissues.
 It can help show the difference between benign (noncancerous) findings from a CT scan or MRI and malignant (cancerous) tumors that may not be clearly identified on a CT scan or MRI.
 The exact accuracy and role of PET scans in NHL is not yet clear, although tumors that contain lymphoma cells often show up on a PET scan.
 A PET scan may be used to determine where the lymphoma has spread and how well treatment is working.